 Italy is a maestro when it comes to coffee blending and roasting.
 And to put a feather on it’s hat (Cup?) there exists a University of Coffee in Italy!

 I was as surprised as you are right now.
 But it really is true!

 This University of Coffee (Università del Caffe`) is located in the Northern eastern city of Trieste.
 Established in 1999 by the coffee company Illy, the University offers a platform to understand more on coffee culture across the world.

 There is a possibility to do higher education from this University and even learn the art of making coffee to become a Barista!
 To know more, click here.

 5. Gaggia Espresso Maker was invented in 1930:

-Another fun fact about coffee in Italy that you should know is about Giovanni Achille Gaggia- the man behind the Gaggia brand and coffee machines that you see these days.
+Another fact about coffee in Italy that you should know is about Giovanni Achille Gaggia- the man behind the Gaggia brand and coffee machines that you see these days.

 Although I’m very much biased to Bialetti’s humble and classic moka pot, if I ever were to buy a coffee maker for my home, it would be Gaggia!
 (I currently only have a Nespresso)